nilsmango/project7III/content/tap/_index.md

 - **Flexible connections** via USB, Wi-Fi, or Bluetooth MIDI on macOS, plus wired MIDI, rtpMIDI, and experimental Bluetooth MIDI on Windows
 - **Designed for live performance**, production, sound design, and spontaneous jams
 - **Three powerful views**: Device, Clips, Mixer
+- **Audio clip editing and sample browsing**: find and load sounds, zoom into waveforms, move Warp markers, shape loops, and adjust gain and pitch
-- **Powerful Automation Editing** with recording, drawing, Live 12's actual automation points, two-direction slope control, and ready-made envelopes
+- **Powerful Automation Editing**: record or draw curves, adjust individual points, fine-tune transitions, and use ready-made envelopes
 - **Expressive MPE Pads and Keys** with per-note Pitch Bend and Pressure or Slide
+- **Note Repeat** for repeating notes and drum patterns
 - **Follow Actions** for evolving clips and performances
 - **Companion**, a melodic and rhythmic partner that plays along with you and turns your clips into musical variations
 - **Rhythm Generator** for quickly creating new grooves and ideas
 - **Flin generative sequencer** with 16 independent polymetric note streams written directly into Live clips
 - **Native Simpler integration** with sample loading, waveform visualization, slicing, and dedicated controls
-- **Audio clip editing** with waveforms, Warp markers, loop controls, gain, pitch, cropping, and conversion tools
 - **Macro Variations and Randomization** for instant sound exploration
 - **Searchable Browser** for quickly finding and adding devices, effects, presets, and samples
 - **Universal MIDI CC mode** for controlling any instrument or app